EronAlves1996/patternmatching/lib/README.md

 ```
 That way, any reference type can be matched, which includes the boxed primitive types.
 Now, how do we take the value and match against cases?
 We use `Pattern` class.
-The basic case class should have a type to match against and a
+The basic class should have a type to match against and a
 function to transform the value.
-We gonna leverage the `Builder` pattern to provide
+We gonna leverage a functional interface and build
-a fluent interface to help in the construction of the pattern:
+gradually the final type, to make the Java compiler infer the types correctly:

 ```java
 public class Pattern<T, R> {